-Patients with metastatic breast cancer may not benefit from surgery and radiation after chemotherapyDecember 11th, 2013 in Cancer /
+Patients with metastatic breast cancer may not benefit from surgery and radiation after chemotherapyDecember 11, 2013 in Medicine & Health / Cancer

 After a response to initial chemotherapy, treatment with radiotherapy and surgical removal of the breast tumor and nearby lymph nodes do not provide any additional benefit to patients with metastatic breast cancer, according to results of a clinical trial presented here at the 2013 San Antonio Breast Cancer Symposium, held Dec.
 10-14.